Alan Chui Chung-San

-Chui Chung-San (often known as Shu Zhong Xin, Hsu Zhong-Xin or Alan Hsu; 16 August 1952 – 2 November 2022) was a Hong Kong actor, director, choreographer, martial artist and stuntman.
-He was known for being an action director and stuntman.
-Chui was known for films such as The Rebellious Reign, Kung Fu Vs. Yoga, Two Fists Against the Law and 7 Grandmasters; as well as other various Taiwanese television shows.
+Chui Chung-San (often known as Shu Zhong Xin, Tsui Chung-San, Hsu Zhong-Xin or Alan Hsu; 16 August 1954 – 2 November 2022) was a Hong Kong actor, director, choreographer, martial artist and stuntman.
+He was known for being an action director and stuntman, both for well known film companies such as Shaw Brothers and Golden Harvest, as well as many independent film projects from Hong Kong and Taiwan.

 Chui directed several wireless television series.
-He was critically acclaimed for choreographing and co-directing Ching Siu-tung's A Chinese Ghost Story.
+He was critically acclaimed for choreographing and co-directing Ching Siu-tung's A Chinese Ghost Story, and Witch from Nepal.

+As an actor Chui was known his leading, supporting and villainous roles, for films such as 7 Grandmasters, The Rebellious Reign, Kung Fu Vs. Yoga, Two Fists Against the Law, Election 2, and Last Hero in China, as well as other various Hong Kong and Taiwanese television shows.

 Background

 While attending school, he would often be expelled for fighting with other students.
-At the age of ten, he was sent to Peking Opera school for acrobatic and stunt training.
-Soon after finishing his studies at Peking Opera, he joined the Shaw Brothers to continue with his career as an action director.
+At the age of ten, he was sent to Peking Opera school (under the instruction of Tang Ti) for acrobatic, martial arts, opera, and stunt training.
+Soon after finishing his studies at Peking Opera, he joined the Shaw Brothers to continue with his career as an actor, stuntman, and action director.

+He officially made his debut as a child actor in King Hu's Come Drink with Me in 1966, along with his fellow Peking Opera peers such as Ching Siu-tung and Cheung Wing-fat (Mars).

 Throughout his career he made over 130 films including those with various stunt work and acting roles.
-Chui was also known for partaking in and directing Taiwanese action movies.
+Chui was also known for partaking in and directing Hong Kong and Taiwanese action movies.

 Early career

 In 1970, he became a stuntman for companies such as Golden Harvest and Shaw Brothers.
 As well as being an on-screen stuntman, he also worked on various TVB productions such as martial arts and Chinese historical dramas.
-He would also often appear as an extra role in films such as Hapkido, Enter the Dragon, and When Taekwondo Strikes.
+He would also often appear as an extra role in films such as Enter the Dragon, Hapkido, and When Taekwondo Strikes.
 Alongside Sammo Hung, Jackie Chan, Ching Siu-tung and others, Chui worked on various other roles throughout the 1970s.

+Chui was also a frequent stuntman for Yuen Woo-ping and Yuen Cheung-yan in the early to mid 70s, often working for Yuen's films such as The Awaken Punch, The Gambling Syndicate, The Oily Maniac, Born Invincible, and more.

 Chui also worked in various independent movie studios and as minor roles in several Shaw Brothers productions, mostly under Chor Yuen's direction and would frequently appear as a supporting actor or extra until 1978.